OwenCookman/owen-webdev/README.md

 ### Styling Choices

+#### Colours
+I wanted to aim for a neutral colour palette with this website as my clients could be looking to build websites with a whole range of themes.
+This led me to look at neutral colour groups and I settled on a Charcoal/opaque navbar, this would seperate the navbar from other sections of the page but allow it to be fixed and not obstruct too much on smaller screens.
+I also decided that each section of content would have a navy blue background while the blank areas would be left white, this would allow the text to be left a white colour so that it still stood out on the page but also broke any long pages in to sections rather than being one long list of content.

 ### Wireframes

 Please click [here](wireframes) to view my first draft Wireframes, these were originally made using Balsamiq Mock-ups.